Joseph Wright Harriman: Personal background and family

 He was born on January 31, 1867, in Belleville, New Jersey, the son of John Nielson Harriman (older brother of New York railroad tycoon Edward Henry Harriman) and his wife, Elizabeth Grainger Hancox Harriman.
 In 1885, after graduating from the Charlier Institute (a preparatory school for boys in New York City), then from the Stevens Institute of Technology, he joined the United States National Bank, where he became an assistant cashier.
-In 1894 he left that position to accept the same title with the Merchants' National Bank of New York.
+In 1894, he left that position to accept the same title with the Merchants' National Bank of New York.
 After being promoted to cashier of that bank in 1896, he left the bank in 1901 to join Harriman & Co., the investment banking firm established in 1869 by his uncle Oliver Harriman, and which was at the time owned by his cousins J. Borden Harriman and Oliver Harriman Jr.

 He served in the Seventh Regiment of the New York National Guard from 1887 to 1892.

 He married Augusta Barney on November 21, 1892.
 They had a son, Alan, and a daughter, Miriam.
 Their son died from complications of an auto accident on Long Island, New York, on January 7, 1928.
 Miriam wed Wall Street attorney Boykin Cabell Wright, future name partner in Shearman, Sterling & Wright, in September 1926.

 He maintained an estate in Brookville, New York, on Long Island known as "Avondale Farms".

-The Harriman National Bank's origins
+The Harriman National Bank

 The Day and Night Bank, the world's first 24-hour bank, was founded in 1906 as a state-chartered bank, with substantial involvement of J.W.
 Harriman (its initial vice-president) and other members of the Harriman family.
 In 1911, after the Day and Night Bank began to restrict its hours, it was renamed and rechartered as the Harriman National Bank, and reorganized with an increased involvement of Merchants' National Bank.
 The new board elected Joseph as the Bank's president, a position he would hold until 1932.

-Collapse of the Harriman bank
+Collapse

 During the first years of the Great Depression, the Harriman Bank was part of a clearing house committee of nine New York banks that vowed to provide each other with financial support.
 In July 1932, as the condition of the Harriman bank deteriorated, Joseph Harriman was eased out of his position as the bank's president, but remained chairman of the board.

 While most other banks were given licenses from the Federal Reserve Bank to re-open after the "bank holiday" of 1933, Harriman's bank was not so fortunate.
-In October 1933, the U.S. Department of Treasury placed the Harriman Bank in a receivership.
+In October 1933, the U.S. Treasury Department placed the Harriman Bank in a receivership.
 The bank's liabilities, including to depositors, exceeded its assets by $3.3 million to $5 million.
 The federal government would sue banks that were members of the clearing house committee, in an attempt to recover on behalf of depositors of the Harriman Bank's losses.